 When not at school, she enjoys playing with her children, attending Bible study, cooking and baking, reading, and finding great deals at yard sales.
 She began her Montessori Infant/Toddler certification program during the summer of 2014.

-first discovered her love for teaching when she entered kindergarten.
+decided that she wanted to be a teacher as soon as she entered kindergarten!
 She grew up in St. Louis, Missouri and earned a B.A. in both Elementary and Special Education from Harding University in Searcy, Arkansas.
-She moved to Nashville and taught special education for Metro Nashville Schools.
+In 1999, Ms. Byars began teaching in special education for Metro Nashville Schools.
 A few years later, Ms. Byars discovered Montessori, and in 2004, she earned her AMS Elementary 6-9 certification while teaching at Stanford Montessori.
 She loved the Montessori approach and found that it solved many of the frustrations she felt in traditional education.
-Ms. Byars taught for a total of 11 years in Metro before her daughter was born.
-In 2011, Ms. Byars joined Montessori Academy and has felt “at home” ever since.
-Her daughter began in Primary at MA and has developed a love for learning like her mother.
-Ms. Byars enjoys any chance to be creative or laugh.
-She loves games, puzzles, traveling, hiking and being outside with her daughter.
+In 2011, Ms. Byars joined the Montessori Academy family.
+Her daughter, Katie, has felt "at home" at MA ever since she started in Primary.
+Ms. Byars loves to learn and feels that, as a Montessori teacher, she has been given a great opportunity to inspire a love of learning in her students.
+Outside of school, she enjoys spending time with her family and friends (usually laughing,) playing games with her daughter, traveling, reading, and any chance to be creative.

 Lisa Jarsen , M.A.